-Many people believe it’s okay to drive 10 miles over the speed limit if it follows the flow of traffic, however that is not the case.
-The flow of traffic is never a defense to speeding.
-In California, there are four major Speed Laws: Basic, Prima Facie, Maximum, and Minimum.
-As a state with approximately 40 million residents, each speed law mandates different requirements for drivers.
-The overarching goal is to protect the safety of everyone on or near the road.
+Many people believe it’s okay to drive a vehicle 10 miles over the speed limit but forget in California, there are four major Speed Laws.
+They are, Basic, Prima Facie, Maximum, and Minimum.
+Furthermore as a state with approximately 40 million residents, each speed law mandates different requirements for drivers.
+Finally, the overarching goal is to protect the safety of everyone on or near the road.
 However, this doesn’t mean a person should drive 55 mph on the highway all the time.

-Let’s take a look at these four major speed laws in California.
+Let’s take a look at the California basic speed law.

-· General Traffic Flow.
-Is everyone going the speed limit or are other drivers slowing down because of rush hour or an accident nearby?
+General Traffic Flow.
+Is everyone going the speed limit or are other drivers slowing down because of rush hour?
+How about an accident?

-· Weather.
-Is it raining or snowing, and you need to slow down for your safety?
-Or is it sunny with 100% visibility?
+Weather Visibility.
+Perhaps it is raining or snowing, and you need to slow down for your safety?

-· Pedestrians.
-Are there pedestrians or bicyclists near your lane?
+Pedestrians.
+Pedestrians or bicyclists near your lane?
 Can you switch lanes to give them more space and prioritize safety?

-· Road Surface.
-Are you driving on hills or flat surfaces?
+Road Surface.
+Driving on hills or flat surfaces?
 Are there speed bumps nearby?

-· Animal Signage.
+Animal Signage.
 Are there warning signs for animals in the area?
-Should you be more cautious?

 The Prima Facie Speed Law mandates maximum speed limits in areas where speed limit signages may not be posted but should be known and followed.
 If you do not abide by this speed law, you are at risk for a citation.
 For instance, if you are on a street in a neighborhood with no posted speed limits and you are driving 30 mph, you are breaking Prima Facie.